daggergad7/mako/doc/masstree-rustycpp-migration-plan.md

 ## Next Actions
 1. Draft Masstree-specific `@unsafe` guidelines and reviewer checklist.
-2. Document null-handle semantics and annotate tuple/logging hotspots with the right `@unsafe` markers.
+2. Annotate tuple/logging hotspots with the right `@unsafe` markers, now that handle semantics are recorded.
 3. Remove the remaining legacy helpers that are marked `@safe` but still transitively call undeclared code.
 4. Wrap up documentation deliverables and per-target checker enforcement (Phase 6 / Phase 5).